International Fellowship Program

 1. Conducting a Project

-Look at the final presentations from all of our alumni.
+Look at the final presentations from some of our alumni.

-Networking is largely accomplished by site visits to forestry agencies, research labs, universities, public and private timberlands, trade associations, mills, and corporations.
-The program manager will organize approximately one group study tour per week for all Fellows to participate in.
+Networking is largely accomplished by site visits to forestry agencies, research labs, universities, public and private timberlands, trade associations, sawmills, and corporations.
+The program manager will organize approximately one group study tour per week for all Fellows to participate in (2019 Fellowship Study Tours).
 These trips are a required part of the program and can be very diverse in scope.
-Fellows will need to be able to arrange their own individual meetings and site visits to fulfill their specific research project needs.
+Fellows will need to arrange their own individual meetings and site visits to fulfill their specific research project needs.

 Some examples of places we have visited are listed below.
 These change every year depending on the Fellows in the program and is not a complete list.